 FAT32 is an old file system that adopts the 32bit file table.
 But FAT32 has an obvious limitation that it doesn't support single file larger than 4GB.

-Want to break FAT32 partition size limit?
-This post shows you two useful ways to break FAT32 limitations by using Command Prompt and free MiniTool Partition Wizard.
+How to break FAT32 partition size limit?
+This post shows 2 useful ways to break FAT32 limitations by using Command Prompt and free MiniTool Partition Wizard.

 In addition, this file system has very good compatibility since it supports some old operating systems including Win 95, Win 98, Win 2000, Win 2003, and Vista as well as some game consoles like PlayStation 3/4.
 Moreover, for some USB flash drives, they use FAT32 as the file system by default.